Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems

 \subsubsection{The continuity constraint}

-The `continuity constraint' partitions the state vector of the PDE subsystem, $\hat{\mbf x}(t,\cdot)$, and specifies the differentiability properties of each partition as required for existence of the partial derivatives in the generator and limit values in the boundary condition.
+The `continuity constraint' partitions the state vector of the PDE subsystem, $\hat{\mbf x}(t,\cdot)$, and specifies the differentiability properties of each partition as required for existence of the required partial derivatives and limit values.
 This partition is defined by the parameter $n\in \N^{N+1}=\{n_0,\cdots n_N\}$, wherein $n_i$ specifies the dimension of the $i$th partition vector so that $\hat{\mbf x}_i(t,s)\in \R^{n_i}$.
 The partitions are ordered by increasing differentiability so that